p-society/docs/content/Projects/GC/About the Product/PRD.md

 The product consists of three core components, each designed to cater to different user needs and administrative roles.
 The **Mobile Application / Webview** serves as the main interface for the audience and players.
 It provides a platform for the audience to view live scores, match updates, and other event-related information.
 Players can also use this component to manage and update their personal profiles, offering a dynamic and engaging experience for those actively participating in the events.

-The second component is the **Web Application (Superadmin Panel)**, which offers the Superadmin full control over the entire system.
-Through this panel, the Superadmin can manage and configure match listings, oversee user accounts, and handle other critical system operations such as session management and security settings.
-This ensures that the system runs smoothly and allows the Superadmin to make real-time adjustments as necessary.
+The second component is the **Web Application (Admin Panel)**, which offers the Admin full control over the entire system.
+Through this panel, the admin can manage and configure match listings, oversee user accounts, and handle other critical system operations such as session management and security settings.
+This ensures that the system runs smoothly and allows the admin to make real-time adjustments as necessary.

 Lastly, the **Admin Application / Webview** is designed for administrators responsible for updating match scores in real-time.
 This interface enables admins to input, modify, and track scores as the matches progress, ensuring that all data remains accurate and up-to-date.
 The Admin Application plays a crucial role in maintaining the integrity and flow of live events, ensuring that users and players have access to the latest match information.